OWASP/www-project-developer-guide/draft/04-foundations/02-secure-development.md

 ----

-The OWASP Developer Guide is a community effort; if you see something that needs changing then [submit an issue][issue0402] or a [pull request][pr] .
+The OWASP Developer Guide is a community effort; if there is something that needs changing then [submit an issue][issue0402] or a [pull request][pr] .

 [amass]: https://owasp.org/www-project-amass/